netgrif/petriflow.js/CONTRIBUTING.md

 hasn't already been rejected.

 If not, start by [opening an issue](https://github.com/netgrif/petriflow.js/issues/new) that describes your idea.
 Do not be afraid of rejection, every excellent idea has to start somewhere.
-Give it a well described a solution to the problem which your proposition is trying to solve.
+Give it well described a solution to the problem which your proposition is trying to solve.